hydra3333/Pi4NAS64/README.md

 ## Assumptions

-1. We have One or perhaps Two USB3 external hard drives
+1. We have One or perhaps Two USB3 external hard drives full of videos, to attach to the Raspbetty Pi
    - these USB3 drives must be formatted as NTFS by Windows, and have security set to `Everyone` gaving `Full Access` to the top level and all subfolders
    - first USB3 drive has characteristics:
    * Drive label `mp4library`